• Skip to primary navigation

 If you want to simmer your cider for a longer amount of time, just make sure your heat is very low so the cider doesn't evaporate too much.

-Note: If you find that your cider has developed a scum or foam at the top, you can just skim that off before serving.
+Tip: If you find that your cider has developed a scum or foam at the top, skim that off before serving.

 Two glasses of spiced apple cider on a green table with slices of oranges on the side.